|

 as easily as that.

-In the evening I bumped into Steve in our local and he was okay towards me.
-I imagined
+along the coast.
+In the evening I bumped into Steve in our local and he was okay towards

-I’d misjudged him.
+Perhaps I’d misjudged him.
 After that, things get hazy.
-I have vague memories of my legs
+I have vague memories

-footsteps on the other side of the door, then it opens and Steve enters, pushing the whetstone
+I can hear footsteps on the other side of the door, then it opens and Steve enters,

-along on a drinks trolley which also supports a selection of knives.
+pushing the whetstone along on a drinks trolley which also supports a selection

 “For Christ’s sake Steve,” I blubber in panic.
 “What the